mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 You can override the internal elements of the component (known as "slots") using the `components` prop.

-If you wish to pass additional props in a component slot, you can do it using the `componentsProps` prop.
+Use the `componentsProps` prop if you need to pass additional props to a component slot.

 As an example, you could override the action bar and pass additional props as below.